DataDog/hiring-engineers/answers.md

 <a href="https://www.flickr.com/photos/158412660@N04/28459451308/in/dateposted/" title="tag-timeboard"><img src="https://farm1.staticflickr.com/971/28459451308_85390d7a3d.jpg" width="481" height="304" alt="tag-timeboard"></a>

 #### Bonus Question
-The anomaly function is designed to show if a metric is falling outside a defined threshold of standard deviations within a defined window of time.
+The anomaly function is designed to show if a metric is falling outside a defined threshold of standard deviations within a specific time window.
 This is important to see when a metric is behaving differently.
 In my example, I use basic detection with a standard deviation of 2, but the available connections of my metric are steady.

 ## Monitoring Data